Revisiting and modeling power-law distributions in empirical outage data of power systems: Results

-Now as in Ref.~\cite{kancherla2018}, the examples in Fig.~\ref{fig:dutrans} demonstrate that transmission outages measured in terms of the unavailable duration (restoration time) indeed follow power laws, with $\tau_t$ ranging from $\sim1.07$ to $\sim2.4$.
-Note that the transmission outages from the ENTSO-E data are transmission outages between pairs of control areas and those from the AESO data and the BPA data are for outages in transmission lines.

-As remarked at the end of the previous section, the 24-hour threshold typically marks a separation for short- and long-time maintenance behaviors.
+As remarked in Sec.~\ref{sec:2B}, the 24-hour threshold typically marks a separation for short- and long-time maintenance behaviors.
 One may then expect to observe quite different statistics for $T_u\le 24$ hours and for $T_u > 24$ hours.
-This is immediately justified by Figs.~\ref{fig:duth24} and \ref{fig:dutransth24}, upon applying the 24-hour threshold on the duration of generation outages and the duration of transmission outages.
-For generation outages, both the distributions for $T_u\le 24$ hours and $T_u > 24$ hours display power-law tails, hinting that maintenance activities are governed by different universal behaviors in short- and long-time maintenance.
-A similar conclusion can be drawn for transmission outages as well, only that for $T_u\le 24$ hours, the statistics are not justifiable for power laws.
-In this case, it may be that transmission lines usually locate in remote places, many of which could only be fixed with a longer time so that only longer-time maintenance activities follow a universal behavior.
+This is immediately justified by Fig.~\ref{fig:duth24}, upon applying the 24-hour threshold on the duration of generation outages.
+Both the distributions for $T_u\le 24$ hours and $T_u > 24$ hours display power-law tails (although distributions for the former case give weaker power laws with few orders of magnitude due to the threshold), hinting that maintenance activities are governed by different universal behaviors in short- and long-time maintenance.